lbl-srg/obc/specification/source/cdl.rst

 The semantic information of an instance shall be able to refer to the semantic information of other instances declared in the class (or in inherited classes).
-In the below example, the semantic information of heating coil ``heaCoi`` is referring to the semantic information of the hot water supply temperature sensor, ``THeaCoiSup_in``.
+If the instance does not exist, the semantic model is invalid.

-[
+[In the below example, the semantic information of heating coil ``heaCoi`` is referring to the semantic information of the hot water supply temperature sensor ``THeaCoiSup_in``.

 .. code-block:: modelica